-All the turbines are equipped with internal emergency stop facilities, which are activated by local control systems in the event of certain component or system malfunctions.
+All the turbines are equipped with internal emergency stop facilities, which are activated by local control systems in the event of either certain component or system malfunctions.

 Contractors involved with the Kentish Flats extension project

-Belgium-based DEME Group subsidiary GeoSea was awarded the engineering, procurement and construction (EPC) contract for the turbine foundations, as well as that for installing the wind turbines of the extension project, in December 2013.
+Belgium-based DEME Group subsidiary GeoSea was awarded the engineering, procurement and construction (EPC) contract for the turbine foundations, as well as for installing the wind turbines of the extension project, in December 2013.

 General Cable Corporation’s subsidiary Norddeutsche Seekabelwerke (NSW) supplied 30km of medium-voltage AC (MVAC) subsea cables for the extension project.
 Bohlen & Doyen was contracted for the installation of the offshore array and export cables.